grammyjs/grammY/README.md

 ### [Telegram Bot API Reference](https://core.telegram.org/bots/api)

 —documentation of the API that Telegram offers, and that grammY connects to under the hood.

-## Deno Support

-All grammY packages published by [@grammyjs](https://github.com/grammyjs) run natively on [Deno](https://deno.land).
-We are compiling every codebase to still run on Node.js.

-However, given that most bot developers are still using Node.js, all documentation is written Node.js-first.
-We may migrate it if Deno overtakes Node.js.
-If you are already on Deno today, import grammY from [`https://deno.land/x/grammy/mod.ts`](https://deno.land/x/grammy).

-You may also be interested in [why we support Deno](https://grammy.dev/resources/faq.html#why-do-you-support-deno).

-## JavaScript Bundles

-The grammY core package in this repository is available as a JavaScript bundle via <https://bundle.deno.dev/>.
-This lets you transpile all published versions including current `main` branch to standalone JavaScript files.
-For example, the most recent source on `main` is available from <https://bundle.deno.dev/https://raw.githubusercontent.com/grammyjs/grammY/main/src/mod.ts>.

-Being compatible with browsers is especially useful for running bots on Cloudflare Workers.
-For this reason, we also include a web bundle in our npm package.
-You can simply do `import { Bot } from "grammy/web"`.

 ## [Contribution Guide »](./CONTRIBUTING.md)